nuuuwan/news_lk3_data/README.md

 A person has reportedly died due to electrocution while engaged in preparations for a funeral in the Thihariya area in Nittambuwa.

-This incident had occured when the person in question and four others were working to install light bulbs to light up the road near a funeral house in the area.
+This incident had occurred when the person in question and four others were working to install light bulbs to light up the road near a funeral house in the area.

 During the police investigations, it has been revealed that they were electrocuted when the wire used to install the light bulbs had come into contact with a high-voltage power line on the road.